Abstract

 What changes when length changes

 Increasing the board length makes the game more about tempo and long-term route control.
 The ball has farther to travel before scoring, so a single move rarely decides the point.
 Players can recover from small mistakes, and the bot needs stronger planning to choose between advancing, redirecting, and building future pressure.
+The current 9-by-7 arena family is a practical mobile compromise: long enough for route planning, but short enough that a point still resolves quickly.

 Shorter boards make the game sharper.
 The distance to goal is small, so immediate threats are more common and mistakes are punished quickly.
 This can be exciting for casual play, but if the board is too short, first-player advantage or forced scoring lines may dominate.
 Short boards need careful balancing, such as symmetric starting positions, restricted opening moves, or wider lateral space.